Never left NCP, will always be with the party: Ajit Pawar

 In a sudden turn of events, Devendra Fadnavis on Saturday early morning took oath as the state chief minister, while Ajit Pawar was sworn-in as his deputy chief minister.

-NCP chief Sharad Pawar has said that the decision of his nephew Ajit Pawar to align with BJP was against the party line and any MLA who aligns with him is likely to face anti-defection law.
+Sharad Pawar said that his nephew's decision of making an alliance with BJP was against the party line and any MLA who follows him will face anti-defection law.

-However, the NCP has removed Ajit Pawar as the leader of its legislative party.
+Though the party has removed Ajit Pawar as the leader of its legislative party.

 What led to the resignation of Ajit Pawar?